 Real Estate Agents & Brokers: Get Past The Summer Slump

-Experienced realtors often know to expect a big surge in sales and profits during the spring and early summer, followed by a slump.
+Experienced real estate agents often know to expect a big surge in sales and profits during the spring and early summer, followed by a slump.
 This is because most families who are moving try to purchase their new home by spring or early summer so that they have a couple months to settle in before the start of the school year.

 Although that might seem like the perfect time to take a vacation, resist the urge.
 Putting your head down and pushing that oh so calming vacation back to December can have an amazing ROI.
 Here are 7 hard won tips for making the most of back to school season from my own career and dozens of top agents I’ve had the pleasure of interviewing.